mohsensadr/VRPIC/README.md

 # Vlasov-Poisson with Variance Reduction

-A CUDA/C++ implementation of the **particle--in-cell (PIC)** to the **Vlasov–Poisson equation** with **Variance Reduction (VRPIC)**.
+A CUDA/C++ implementation of the **particle-in-cell (PIC)** method of solving the **Vlasov–Poisson equation** equipped with the **Variance Reduction (VRPIC)**.
 This project provides a high-performance GPU-accelerated framework for simulating plasma dynamics with reduced statistical noise, and enabling more accurate long-time evolution of distribution functions.

 ---